sakshiy08/Monte-Carlo-Simulation-of-Particle-Dynamics-and-Energy-Evolution-in-a-2D-Grid/README.md

   - Otherwise, the system reverts to the previous state (A1) and energy
 + Output: The final energies (old_energy and new_energy) are printed for analysis

+### Association and Dissociation of Particles
+This part of the code simulates the association and dissociation of particles within a 2D matrix.
+Particles can move randomly, form complexes, or dissociate based on defined probabilities.
+The simulation helps study the dynamics and equilibrium properties of the system

+Initialization:
+- A 3D matrix B is initialized to keep track of particle complexes
+- Constants k_a (association rate) and k_d (dissociation rate) is to be provided
+- R is the sum of k_a and k_d

+Main Simulation Loop:
+- The simulation runs for your defined of iterations (num_iterations)
+- A copy of the current state of the matrix A is created (A1)
+- A random position (x, y) in the matrix is selected